Seiko Matsuda: 1996–1998

-The year of 1998 has been marked as a popularity decline for the Seiko, which was shown by low sold copies for both single and album, difficulty for single charts to be above top 30 and have decided to a temporal departure with her long collaborator Ryo Ogura (he would return once again in 2005).
-In May 1998, she released her thirty-first studio album Forever, which consist of completely new songs without previous singles to be included in.
-The album debuted at number 12 on the Oricon Weekly Charts.
-In June 1998, Seiko released her forty-second single Koisuru Omoi: Fall in Love.
-It was originally part of the studio album Forever.
-The song served as an ending theme to the NTV television program Super TV Jōhō Saizensen.
-The single debuted at number 34 at the Oricon Weekly Charts and sold over 18k copies.
-On the same month, she released her twenty-fourth home-video release Forever, which includes music videoclips of selected tracks.
-Seiko launched long concert tour Forever in June which lasted until November.
-In July, Seiko was spotted in the American movie Armageddon who starred role as a Japanese tourist.
-In October 1998, she released her twenty-fifth home-video release Seiko Live'98 Forever.
-It became her first video to be released before the concert tour has finished.
-Soon after the concert tour ended in November 1998, she released her forty-eighth single Touch the Love.
-It served as a theme song for the Disney Video in which Seiko starred herself in.
-The single debuted at number 66 on the Oricon Weekly charts and sold merely 7k copies.
-In December 1998, she released her twenty-sixth home video release Seiko '96〜'98 which consist of the music videoclips from the singles released between years 1996–1998.
+1998 marked a decline in popularity, which was shown by low numbers of copies sold for both singles and albums, and difficulty for her singles to chart in the top 30.
+She and her longtime collaborator Ryo Ogura split, reuniting in 2005.
+In May, she released her thirty-first studio album "Forever", consisting of completely new songs.
+The album debuted at number 12.
+In June 1998, Seiko released her forty-second single "Koisuru Omoi: Fall in Love".
+Originally part of the studio album "Forever", the song served as an ending theme to the NTV television program Super TV "Jōhō Saizensen".
+The single debuted at number 34.
+The same month, she released her twenty-fourth home-video release "Forever", and the following month the "Forever" tour was launched, performing until November.
+In July, Seiko starred in Armageddon as a Japanese tourist.
+In October, she released her twenty-fifth home-video release "Seiko Live'98 Forever".
+It became her first video to be released before the concert tour was finished.
+Soon after the concert tour ended, she released her forty-eighth single "Touch the Love".
+It served as a theme song for the Disney Video in which Seiko starred herself.
+The single debuted at number 66.
+In December 1998, she released her twenty-sixth home video release "Seiko '96〜'98" which consists of the music videos from the singles released 1996–1998.